Ann-Marie Campbell: Career

-On April 1, 1985, Campbell took a part-time job as a cashier at a Home Depot branch in North Miami Beach, Florida, to help pay her way through college.
+On April 1, 1985, Campbell took a part-time job as a cashier at a Home Depot branch in North Miami Beach, Florida to help pay her way through college.
 One day in 1989, vice president Lynn Martineau came to the branch for a "store walk" with the employees, and when he asked a question, Campbell volunteered the answer.
-Impressed by her assertiveness, Martin became her mentor, encouraging her to pursue promotions in other store operations such as merchandising, sales and marketing.
+Impressed by her assertiveness, Martin became her mentor, encouraging her to pursue promotions in other store operations such as merchandising, sales, and marketing.

 Campbell's advancement in the company included positions as department manager, store manager, district manager, regional vice president, vice president of operations, vice president of merchandising and special orders, vice president of retail marketing and sales, and vice president of vendor services before being named president of the southern division in 2009.
 In the latter position, she was in charge of 690 stores and 100,000 employees in 15 states, Puerto Rico, and St. Thomas.
 In January 2016 she was promoted to executive vice president of U.S. stores, with responsibility for 2,000 stores and most of the company's nearly 400,000 employees.

-After Hurricane Andrew devastated southern Florida in 1992, destroying a Home Depot branch in south Miami, Campbell managed the store in the parking lot "with bricks, building materials and mobile cash registers".
+After Hurricane Andrew devastated southern Florida in 1992, destroying a Home Depot branch in south Miami, Campbell managed the store in the parking lot "with bricks, building materials, and mobile cash registers".

 Other activities

 In 2014 she established the Ann-Marie Campbell Scholarship for undergraduates at the J. Mack Robinson College of Business at GSU.

 In August 2014 she joined the Board of Directors of Potbelly Corporation, and in June 2015 she was appointed an Independent Director at Barnes & Noble.
 She serves on the advisory boards of the nonprofit Catalyst and J. Mack Robinson College of Business at GSU.
 She will be a board member of the Metropolitan Atlanta chapter of the American Red Cross in the 2016 calendar year.
+She has been a member of the Board of Directors of Workday since April 2019.